-If you’re popping into town for some milk and bread, it’s handy to have your own palace to hole up in should it rain.
+If you’re popping into the town centre for some milk and bread, it’s handy to have your own house to shelter in should it rain.

-Which is presumably why Prince Eugene of Savoy kept staterooms in the old city – the Winterpalais.
+Which is presumably why Prince Eugene of Savoy (1663-1736) kept a Winterpalais in what is now Vienna’s first district.

 - Now owned by the Ministry of Finance